TheDevConnor/Zura-Transpiled/README.md

 $ cmake -G Ninja -DCMAKE_BUILD_TYPE=Debug ..
 $ make
 ```
-and now the exacutable will be availbe for you to use to debug with
+and now the exacutable will be available for you to use to debug with

 Or if you want the release version do this
 ```console